wwt/dcauto-study-resources/docs/index.md

 ## About

-:mortar_board: We have a lot of people to thank for helping us pass the Cisco DCAUTO exam.
-Many of those people we have never met and, likely, will never meet, in-person or otherwise.
-Each of these people took time from their lives to publish something they know or built so the rest of us, somehow, via some search engine, could have even a slightly more simple path to whatever it is we want to learn.
+:mortar_board: We have many people to thank for helping us pass the Cisco DCAUTO exam.
+We have never met many of those people and, likely, will never meet, in-person or otherwise.
+Each of these people took time from their lives to publish something they know or built, so the rest of us, somehow, via some search engine, could have even a slightly more straightforward path to whatever it is we want to learn.

-:sunrise_over_mountains: To everyone who took the time to help the entire DevNet community, this guide is a both nod of appreciation to you and also our way of paying it forward to the next person or people who, like us, feel like climbing to the top of the mountain, however strenuous, is worth the view.
-It would be disingenuous for us to make the climb using the ropes people left for us without leaving our own ropes to help the people that follow.
+:sunrise_over_mountains: To everyone who took the time to help the entire DevNet community, this guide is both nod of appreciation to you and also our way of paying it forward to the next person or people who, like us, feel like climbing to the top of the mountain, however strenuous, is worth the view.
+It would be disingenuous for us to make the climb using the ropes people left for us without leaving our own ropes to help the people who follow.
 We wish you success in your climb.

 ---

 ## Overview

 :clipboard: This guide provides content and references which will help you study and prepare yourself for the [**Cisco 300-635 DCAUTO Exam: Automating and Programming Cisco Data Center Solutions**](https://www.cisco.com/c/en/us/training-events/training-certifications/exams/current-list/dcauto-300-635.html "Cisco DCAUTO (300-635) Exam"){target=_blank} exam.
-All of the information in this guide is a curation of study resources which the authors used in order to study for and pass the Cisco DCAUTO exam.
+All of the information in this guide is a curation of study resources that the authors used to study for and pass the Cisco DCAUTO exam.

 !!! attention
     All content in this guide strictly complies with the [Cisco Certification and Confidentiality Agreement](https://www.cisco.com/c/dam/en_us/training-events/downloads/certificationNDA.pdf "Cisco Certification and Confidentiality Agreement"){target=_blank}, also known as the Cisco Certification Non-Disclosure Agreement (**NDA**).
 We welcome and appreciate any Cisco NDA-compliant contributions from the community.